Skip to main content Skip to footer

 We don’t have access to the specific details of the fines applied to your pension.

-This order is made by the Child Maintenance and Enforcement Commission under child support law.
+A deduction of earnings order is made by the Child Maintenance and Enforcement Commission under child support law.

 Their details will be on your award letter.